This lab assignment asks you to implement a library for so-called turtle

 program, resulting in a cool picture or animation.
 This program should

-be the main function of your Main module, so building your cabal package
+be the main function of your executable module, so building your cabal package

-yields an executable that runs the program.
-I will publish some of the
+yields an executable that runs the program in graphical mode.

 Part II - Task 5 - Thoughts and reflections